Europe Italy

 OK, so this is a chain BUT the gelato was excellent.
 It is also right across the street from the Cathedral and just steps away from the hotel.
 So a perfect location.

-Best Coffee in Treviso
+Best Coffee in Treviso, Italy

 • Taste Coffee: This is for coffee aficionados.
 You can pick the origin of your coffee bean, how you want it brewed, and so on.
 It is very very very good coffee.
 A very trendy place with a gorgeous seating area on a bridge that goes over a canal.